supseven-at/webauthn/Readme.md

 ### Extension configuration

-The following configuration values in the `$GLOBALS['TYPO3_CONF_VARS']` array are available (all optional!):
+The following configuration values in the `$GLOBALS['TYPO3_CONF_VARS']` array are available (all optional!).
+If they are actually used or displayed depends on the webauthn device being used, eg.: a simple security key cannot show the name or icon.

 `$GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['webauthn']['name']`: String
 with the name of the TYPO3 installation.
 Defaults to to the value of